For Dan and Shelly, their marriage had been great from the beginning. They loved each other very much.

 But over the years, things changed.
 Shelly got too involved in her own life and didn’t pay much attention to Dan.
 She even turned down his requests to be intimate.

 At the same time, a younger secretary was showing interest in Dan at his office.
-At first it seemed like harmless flirting.
+At first, it seemed like harmless flirting.

 In the end, Dan found himself in a bad situation, and he chose to be unfaithful.
-It was a moment of weakness, and afterwards he immediately regretted doing it.
-He believed in his marriage to Shelly, even if things weren’t perfect.
+It was a moment of weakness, and afterward, he immediately regretted doing it.

 What would happen?
 Would this lead to divorce?

-The big question to ask yourself before wondering if divorce is the only option is this: Why did the infidelity happen in the first place?
+The big question to ask yourself before wondering if divorce after an affair is the only option is this: Why did the infidelity happen in the first place?

-Even so, it was a very hard time in their marriage.
+Even so, it was a tough time in their marriage.
 For a long time, they weren’t sure if they would make it.
 But they both really wanted to make it.

 What if you can work it out?

-Surviving infidelity in a divorce may seem impossible, especially the first weeks and months after it happens and the other partner finds out.
+Surviving infidelity in a divorce may seem impossible, especially the first weeks and months after it happens, and the other partner finds out.
 For some, divorce may seem like the only option.
-But what if it isn’t the only option?
-What if you can work it out?

-Though accurate numbers of affairs in marriage can be hard to obtain due to their delicate nature, according to Dearpeggy.com, of those surveyed 76 percent had spouses who had affairs but were still married.
+Though accurate numbers of affairs in marriage can be hard to obtain due to their delicate nature, according to Dearpeggy.com, of those surveyed, 76 percent had spouses who had affairs but were still married.

 In many cases, infidelity doesn’t have to equal divorce.
-In many cases, couples can work out any issues and move forward together.
+In many cases, couples can work out their issues and move forward together.

 Dan was very honest with Shelly, and he whole-heartedly apologized for what he had done.
 They decided to go to marriage counseling together.

 Because they had hope that their marriage would be okay, they were both willing to do what it took.
-They went to counseling and in the process, Shelly realized that she hadn’t been putting Dan first.
+They went to counseling, and in the process, Shelly realized that she hadn’t been putting Dan first.

 In the end, Dan and Shelly were able to work things out.
-It took a long time for the dark cloud of infidelity to fully go away, but it finally did.
+It took a long time for the dark cloud of infidelity to go away entirely, but it finally did.